 Commemorate Your Pet’s Life

+“Pets provide unconditional love and support, and are your companion day and night.
+The loss of this intense bond can be confusing and destabilizing.”
+Tony Rousmaniere, PsyD said.
 One of the critical stages of getting over your grief and accepting the loss of your pet is to commemorate your pet’s life.
 Remembering pets is a fitting closure to your pet’s death.

 There are several ways you can achieve this goal.
 First, you can create an online blog dedicated to your pet.
 You can write about the good memories you have with your pet.
 In doing this, you are making your pet’s memories alive forever.